Supporting the OECD Review on Evaluation and Assessment in Morocco

 As part of a larger OECD effort, RAND Europe researchers analysed the strengths and challenges of Morocco's current approach for teacher appraisal and provided four actionable policy recommendations as well as advice for implementing improvements.

 The recommendations include establishing a framework for teacher appraisal, ensuring that all new teachers demonstrate and develop teaching competencies, refocusing appraisals on professional learning, and redesigning appraisals to better manage and reward performance.

 Morocco has made impressive progress in recent decades to expand access to school education.
 Yet high dropout rates and low levels of student performance remain key challenges.
 The availability of reliable performance information and the capacity to exploit it is critical so that Morocco can develop appropriate policies and practices to improve the quality of school education.

-In June 2015 Morocco signed a two-year country programme agreement with the Organisation for Economic Cooperation and Development (OECD) to support its national reform agenda.
-This programme includes an OECD Review on Evaluation and Assessment in Morocco which will look across its policies for evaluation and assessment to provide actionable policy recommendations for improving learning outcomes.
+In June 2015, Morocco signed a two-year country programme agreement with the Organisation for Economic Cooperation and Development (OECD) to support its national reform agenda.
+This programme included an OECD Review on Evaluation and Assessment in Morocco which looks across the country's policies for evaluation and assessment in education.
+The review's analysis focused on the following components of evaluation: